A Very Warm Welcome to All Our Former Students.

 The Grand Ball

-The year’s celebrations culminated at the Grand Ball on Saturday 19th June at the lovely Oxford Belfry Hotel.
+The year’s 50th Birthday celebrations culminated at the Grand Ball on Saturday 19th June at the lovely Oxford Belfry Hotel.

-A delicious dinner was preceded by a Champagne Reception where ‘Old Girls’ met with old friends and current staff.
+A Champagne Reception preceded a delicious dinner where ‘Old Girls’ met with their old friends and current staff.
 After dinner there was dancing to the amazing ‘Down for the Count’ jazz and soul band, made up of former AHS and AGS pupils.

 The raffle had excellent prizes: a notebook computer, a light aircraft flight and a sumptuous hamper!
-Everyone had a great time and it was a lovely end to a great year of celebrations!
+Everyone had a great time and it was a tremendous end to a great year of celebrations!